kailash-manasarovar/statement/docs/timeline/2024/january.md

 [![Prefer the insipid Indians](../../content/tweets/january-2024/preferring-the-insipid-indians.png)](https://x.com/JackChardwood/status/1789065155193577680)

 - I believe the hackers and honey-trappers start doubling down in January 2024, knowing that the conservatory have devised the [most outrageous psychological attack on me planned for March 12th](march/1-12.md#a-serious-attack-on-my-wellbeing-from-piano-teachers-at-denia-conservatory) which they must believe will certainly make me leave my studies, after which they can hand me over to the sex-gangs as was originally planned for [June 12th 2023](../2023/june.md#monday-12th-june-2023), but failed.
-- Tired by their idiocy, the [staged event starring a woman dressed as Lorraine Blackbourn](march/1-12.md#a-serious-attack-on-my-wellbeing-from-piano-teachers-at-denia-conservatory) just made me more disgusted with them, so they had to do even worse until I did leave Dénia for Madrid a couple of days later, terrified and terrorized.
+- Tired by their idiocy, the [staged event starring a woman dressed as Lorraine Blackbourn](march/1-12.md#a-serious-attack-on-my-wellbeing-from-piano-teachers-at-denia-conservatory) just made me more disgusted with them, so they had to do even worse until I did leave Denia for Madrid a couple of days later, terrified and terrorized.
 - Once I had left the conservatory, teachers and staff must have felt relief that I had been finally handed over successfully to the porn gangs.
 - I wonder how many other students have had similar experiences.
 - The new content continues until I start writing my police statement in November 2024.